samuelkolsar/samuelkolsar/README.md

 ## Hi, I'm Samuel 👋🏼👨🏻‍💻

-I'm a computer science student at the University of Tartu
+💡 I'm a computer science student at the University of Tartu 🚀 An aspiring software engineer

 ## 🌐 Socials: